andrei-akopian/Image-to-ANSI-Converter/README.md

 `-s --sample_size` Size of the samples, default is 16x16 (the output will be 16x smaller) enter as XxY or just X eg. 12x15 or just 12

 `-os --output_size` Instead of messing with sample_sizes you can specify the size of the output image directly (in characters.)
-Same as sample size: WxH eg. 40x50 (40 wide, 50 tall)
+Same as sample size: WxH eg. 40x50 (40 wide, 50 tall). `-os=fill` option will scale the image to fill the terminal.

 **Save to a file**